klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 MPI 007 - OMP 000 - HWT 033 (CCD4) - Node nid005083 - RT_GPU_ID 0 - GPU_ID 6 - Bus_ID d9(GCD6/CCD4)
 ```

-Checking the last column, we see that the GCDs are indeed in the desired order for the red ring, and
+Checking the last column, we see that the GCDs are indeed in the desired order for the green ring, and
 is is also easy to check that each task is also mapped on the optimal CCD for the GCD.

-??? example "Jobscript with some more advanced bash"
+??? example "Job script with some more advanced bash"

     <!-- map-advanced-multiple.slurm -->
     ```